dongminjung/ttgsea/README.md

                          patience = 5,
                          restore_best_weights = TRUE))
 ```

+We can monitor the training process.
+Pearson correlation coefficient is used as a performance metric.
+Pearson correlation is a measure of how close the predicted value is to the true value.
+If it is close to 1, the model is considered a good fit.
+If it is close to 0, the model is not good.
+A value of 0 corresponds to a random prediction.
 ```
 Epoch 1/20
 183/183 [==============================] - 58s 315ms/step - loss: 0.9679 - pearson_correlation: 0.2008